-Source: Based on Cellier and others, 2011.
+Source: From Cellier and others, 2011.

 406. Other effects associated with manure management are changes in soil N stocks (and also soil C stocks) as a result of manures applied to pastures and cropland.
 In the study by Dalgaard and others (2011), the estimated increase in soil N stocks is highest for the ruminant systems (with relatively more grasslands and intensive use of manure, including straw in deep bedding etc., and manure applications to grass- and croplands).
 In contrast, cash crop systems, which do not receive manure applications, showed a net reduction in nitrogen (and carbon) stocks when manure addition was not included in this system.